Organic Hallucinosis

 Organic Hallucinosis is the fourth studio album by Polish death metal band Decapitated.
 The album was released on 7 February 2006 in the United States, on 13 February in Europe and on 22 February in Japan.
 The release was followed by European and North American tours.

-It is Decapitated's only album to feature vocalist Adrian "Covan" Kowanek, and their final album to feature bassist Marcin "Martin" Rygiel and drummer Witold "Vitek" Kiełtyka, in which the latter died at the age of 23 in a tour bus accident in Russia that also seriously injured Covan.
+It is Decapitated's only album to feature vocalist Adrian "Covan" Kowanek, and their final album to feature bassist Marcin "Martin" Rygiel and drummer Witold "Vitek" Kiełtyka, in which the latter died at the age of 23 in a tour bus accident in Belarus that also seriously injured Covan.

 Background and release

 In mid-2005, Decapitated's vocalist Wojciech "Sauron" Wąsowicz departed from the band and was replaced by Adrian "Covan" Kowanek.
 Organic Hallucinosis was recorded in August 2005 at Hertz Studio in Białystok, Poland with producers Slawek and Wojtek Wiesławski and features artwork and layout by Spiros Antoniou (Seth).
 The album was released by Earache Records on 7 February 2006 in the United States and on 13 February internationally.
 A music video was filmed for the song "Day 69" and released that year.

 Organic Hallucinosis is the only album by Decapitated with Adrian "Covan" Kowanek.

 A limited edition of 1000 bonus CDs were given away for free by Earache Records for people who purchased Organic Hallucinosis in United Kingdom independent stores.
 It contains tracks from live at Earache Christmas party, Rescue Rooms, Nottingham, 20 December 2004.
 A Japanese edition was released by Teichiku Records, which contains live bonus tracks taken from the same recording as the bonus CD.

 The album's release was followed by a headlining European tour starting in September 2006 and a North American tour with Suffocation.
 Later on, Decapitated's bassist Marcin "Martin" Rygiel departed from the band.

-In November, Decapitated's tour bus was involved in an automobile accident in Russia that killed drummer Witold "Vitek" Kiełtyka at the age of 23 and seriously injured Covan.
+In November, Decapitated's tour bus was involved in an automobile accident in Belarus that killed drummer Witold "Vitek" Kiełtyka at the age of 23 and seriously injured Covan.
 The band's guitarist Wacław "Vogg" Kiełtyka announced an indefinite hiatus.